opansida/flashcard/README.md

-# Fullstack Flashcard Learning App
+# Flashcard Learning ios App

 A cross-platform flashcard learning application built with React Native, Express, and Xata PostgreSQL.
 This app allows users to create, edit, and study flashcards on both iOS and Android devices.